Tickets

 17th century

-During the 17th century, Pope Urban VIII ordered the removal of bronze from the Pantheon's portico.
-This decision was made to provide material for the production of cannons for the defense of Castel Sant'Angelo.
-The removal of the bronze caused irreparable damage to the structure, resulting in the loss of some of the original architectural features, such as the bronze roof tiles.
-This act of papal interference and the subsequent damage significantly altered the appearance of the Pantheon.
+During the 17th century, Pope Urban VIII ordered the removal of bronze from the Pantheon's portico to make cannons for Castel Sant'Angelo's defense.
+This caused irreparable damage to the structure, resulting in the loss of some features, like the bronze roof tiles.
+This act of papal interference significantly altered the appearance of the Pantheon.

 Present day Dome of Rome Patheon